odin-lang/examples/wasm/js_wasm32/README.md

 # Odin js_wasm32 example

-This is an example of how to build Odin for the `js_wasm32` target and call a function from the browser.
+This is an example of how to build an Odin program using the js_wasm32 target.
+The example features a website that can call an Odin procedure.

 ## Building